 You should also make sure that you have travel insurance for yourself, just in case you get sick or need to go home early for medical reasons.
 The best-case scenario is that you don’t need it, but it will keep you covered in the worst-case scenario.

 Chances are good that at some point in Iceland you’ll encounter rain, and when it rains in Iceland, it rains.

 I was really glad to have waterproof boots with me.
-It was also a good idea to have two pairs, because during one of our hikes I had to jump across about 20 freezing streams of water and, despite those years doing high jump in high school, couldn’t quite clear it and ended up dunking my leg up to my knee.
-Maksim suffered the same fate but he only had one pair of shoes.
+It was also a good idea to have two pairs, because during one of our hikes I had to jump across about 20 freezing streams of water and, despite all those years doing high jump in high school, couldn’t quite clear it and ended up dunking my leg up to my knee.
+Maksim suffered the same fate, but he only had one pair of shoes.

 Check out this post for my full Iceland packing list.